Olatundemi/Denoising_Autoencoder/README.md

 #Project Description
-The project aims to develop an auto_encoder for image denoising
+The project aims to develop an auto_encoder for image denoising.